enfold/collective.notifications/README.rst

 individual users jsmith and jdoe.
 The special group "Members" will notify all portal users.

-The last three parameters are optional: `url` will be used as a site action if provided, otherwise the context url will be used. `external` refers to external notification services (see below).
+The last four parameters are optional: `user` can be the userid of the user associated with the notification.
+This is just in case we need a different user than the currently logged in user, which is the default. `url` will be used as a site action if provided, otherwise the context url will be used.
+`external` refers to external notification services (see below).
 Currently, the only service included is 'email'.
 The parameter can be a list, in which case the notification is sent using all the listed services.
 Default is None, so no external notifications will be sent if this parameter is omitted.
 Finally, `first_read`, if True, marks the notification as read for all recipients after one user reads it.
 This can be used to send a notification to a group where multiple users can take action, but can safely ignore the notification once someone reads it.
 Default is False.

 External Notification Services